jrobinson123/brickBreakerV2/README.md

 ## Usage
 To get my program on your machine you need to open the terminal, clone my work,and then go through the steps to get my files on your computer.
-Once you have the files, opening any .pde file should open my program and allow you to modify and play it.
+Once you have the files, opening any .pde file should open my program and allow you to modify and play my game.

 ## explanation